Configure the agent

 The Workspace Environment Management agent cannot be installed on the infrastructure server.

 Agent configuration requires administrative access to your Active Directory.

-If you intend assign resources published in Citrix StoreFront stores as application shortcuts in Workspace Environment Management from the administration console, Citrix Receiver for Windows must be installed on the administration console machine and on the agent host machine.
+If you intend to assign resources published in Citrix StoreFront stores as application shortcuts in Workspace Environment Management from the administration console, Citrix Workspace app for Windows must be installed on the administration console machine and on the agent host machine.
 For more information see System requirements.

 To configure the agent, use the Workspace Environment Management Agent Host Configuration.adm or the Workspace Environment Management Agent Host Configuration.admx administrative template (provided with Workspace Environment Management).